•

 Synopsis

-Nothing is sweet in this atmospheric Aussie body horror from Natalie Erika James (Relic) about a medical student taking sinister weight-loss pills.
+Nothing is sweet in this atmospheric Aussie body horror from Natalie Erika James (Relic).

 Festivals